 A small number of credit cards waive the international withdrawal fee.
 However, you’ll still pay the foreign ATM charge.

-The Charles Schwab High Yield Investor Checking card, not really one of their most prominent products but definitely one of the most useful to the
+The Charles Schwab High Yield Investor Checking card, not really one of their most prominent products but definitely one of the most useful to the traveller, is amazing in that it reimburses foreign ATM transaction fees!
+This means you pay ZERO per foreign ATM withdrawal – just the amount for currency conversion.

 If you’re not from the US, there are a number of other options.